 “The placing or disposal of soil, silt, bark, slash, sawdust, or other organic and earthen material from any logging, construction, or associated activity of whatever nature at locations where such material could pass into any stream or watercourse in the basin in quantities which could be deleterious to fish, wildlife, or other beneficial uses is prohibited.”

-The federal Clean Water Act section 303(d) list identifies the Russian River as impaired due to sediment and temperature.
+The federal Clean Water Act section 303(d) list identifies the Russian River and all its tributaries as impaired due to sediment and temperature.
 On November 29, 2004, the Regional Water Board adopted the Total Maximum Daily Load Implementation Policy Statement for Sediment-Impaired Receiving Waters in the North Coast Region (Sediment TMDL Implementation Policy) by Resolution R1-2004-0087.
 The goals of the Policy are to control sediment waste discharges to impaired water bodies so that the TMDLs are met, sediment water quality objectives are attained, and beneficial uses are no longer adversely affected by sediment.
 The Sediment TMDL Implementation Policy states that the Executive Officer is directed to “rely on the use of all available authorities, including the existing regulatory standards, and permitting and enforcement tools to more effectively and efficaciously pursue compliance with sediment-related standards by all dischargers of sediment waste.”

 On December 5, 2008, the Regional Water Board issued a 401 Certification to the Discharger for dredge and fill to waters of the United States associated with Site development.
 The 401 Certification contains project-specific requirements to avoid, minimize, and mitigate temporary and permanent impacts caused by project activities, including requirements for monitoring and reporting, implementation of best management practices (BMPs), implementation of the project as described in the application for certification, cessation of project activities in the event of an unauthorized discharge or water quality problem, and compliance with applicable requirements of the Basin Plan.